maxheyn/miniblock_traders/README.md

 <h3>All Traders</h3>
 <img src=".github\resources\VillagersList.png">
-<p align="center">There are 20 different traders and over 400 unique miniblocks that they can trade you!</p>
+<p align="center">There are 22 (only 20 pictured) different traders and over 400 unique miniblocks that they can trade you!</p>

 <h3>Villager Conversion Items</h3>
 <img src=".github\resources\SpecialItem.PNG">